ErpNetDocs/tech/advanced/calculated-attributes/examples/get-custom-property-from-parent-offer-line.md

 - 50: Cast EXP:60 to "System.Int32".
 - 60: Get the **ParentLineNo** of the sales order line, which is an input for EXP:10.
 - 70: Get the list of child line of the object of EXP:80.
-- 80: Cast the parent document of the sales order line to **Aloe.EnterpriseOne.Model.Crm.Presales.Offer** in order to define the type/entity of the parent document.
+- 80: Cast the parent document of the sales order line to **Aloe.EnterpriseOne.Model.Crm.Presales.Offer** to define the type/entity of the parent document.